-Meet the Dietician"
+"Meet the Dietician"

-  Students have the opportunity to meet one on one with a registered dietician at a time that is convenient for the student.
+Students have the opportunity to meet virtually with a registered dietician at a time that is convenient for the student.
 Any student interested in discussing food allergies, weight management, or any other food related concerns is encouraged to schedule an appointment.
-The service is free to all students.
+The service is free and available to all students.